 Writer Angela Carter’s last work, a searing critique of Christian imagery, narrated by Carter and directed from her detailed script by JoAnn Kaplan.
 For script see Press.
 See Holy Family Album on Vimeo.

 Simon Hartog’s definitive 1993 investigation into the power of TV in Brazil, and the power of TV Globo in particular.
 Partly a history of TV in Brazil; partly an examination of Globo’s innovations and its cultural power; partly a revelation of how that cultural power was used to support successive right-wing regimes.
-See http://en.wikipedia.org/wiki/Beyond_C… for […]
+See Wikipedia for details of the attempts to suppress this film,

 Interview and profile of experimental filmmaker Michael Snow from 1983.
 Includes extracts from ‘Back and Forth’, ‘Wavelength’, ‘La Region Central’, ‘So Is This’ and gallery piece ‘Two Sides To Every Story’.
 Made for Channel 4 ‘Visions’ and broadcast 19 January 1983.
 Interview: Simon Field; Director: Keith Griffiths.

 Mac Karlin made this contemplative short film for a special edition of Visions about the state of the British Film Industry.
 In a series of moody sequences he reflects on the realities of the everyday life of filmmakers; on the ruination of entertainment cinema; the ingrained habits of much British filmmaking; and his hopes and fears forthe future.

 Mick Eaton directed and Alan Drury scripted this amusing and insightful view of the twists and turns of UK government film policies.
 Shot using the then-new video technique of blue screen studio, it features Geoffrey Keen (who played the Minister of Defence in six Bond films) as the hapless Minister, and Joan Blackham and Jack Elliott as the civil servants.